 You don’t have to look very far to see that virtual meetings are on a meteoric rise.
-In our own organization during the twelve months leading up to the publication of this article we facilitated more virtual meetings than in the prior five years combined.
-In fact, one of us facilitated a half-day, face-to-face session for a group in Atlanta and three half-day virtual sessions—two for a group in the UK and one for a group in Poland, all in the same week!
+In fact, one of us has facilitated a half-day, face-to-face session for a group in Atlanta and three half-day virtual sessions—two for a group in the UK and one for a group in Poland, all in the same week!

 While the demand for virtual meetings is increasing, we can’t say the same thing about the skills of meeting leaders who run these sessions.
 By nature, virtual meetings are more complex, require more planning to be highly effective, and must be executed in a different way to drive engagement, buy-in, and commitment to action.
-The new book, Click: The Virtual Meetings Book, describes what meeting leaders need to know to run successful and engaging virtual meetings.
-In this article, we’ll touch on one important component of engagement – opening with and keeping the energy high.
+My book, CLICK: The Virtual Meetings Book, describes what meeting leaders need to know to run successful and engaging virtual meetings.
+In this article, we’ll touch on one important component of engagement – opening with (and keeping) the energy high.

 How you deliver the opening of a virtual meeting is important.
 When a leader speaks in a low monotone with little or no expression, participants get the message that the leader has limited interest in the meeting and low confidence that the meeting will achieve results.
 When the meeting leader speaks with excitement, interest, and passion about a topic, this feeling is conveyed to the participants.